Neural networks for quantum state tomography with constrained measurements: Discussion and conclusion

-\ack This work was supported by the Australian Research Council’s Future Fellowship funding scheme under Project FT220100656, and the Australian Research Council’s Discovery Projects funding scheme DP210101938, and U.S. Office of Naval Research Global under Grant N62909-19-1-2129.
+We thank Zhi-Bo Hou for useful discussions.
+This work was supported by the Australian Research Council's Future Fellowship funding scheme under Project FT220100656, the Australian Research Council's Discovery Projects funding scheme DP210101938, and the U.S. Office of Naval Research Global under Grant N62909-19-1-2129.